cv-master/CV-Master/README.md

 # Credits

-This software was created in 2018 by
+This software was created in 2018 by [Milla Alakuijala](https://github.com/millaalakuijala)